Alan Burns (colonial administrator): Career

 Burns held several posts in the Colonial Service.
 He served in the Leeward Islands from 1905 to 1912 and then became Supervisor of Customs in Nigeria.
 In 1914 he enlisted in the West Africa Frontier Force.
 He served in the Cameroons Campaign and became Adjutant of the Nigeria Land Contingent.
 Burns was Private Secretary to Sir Frederick (later Lord) Lugard then Hugh Clifford during their times as governors of Nigeria.

 In 1924 Burns was appointed Colonial Secretary of the Bahamas, where he served until 1929 and carried out the duties of Governor on several occasions.
 From 1929 to 1934 he was Deputy Chief Secretary to the Government of Nigeria.
 Then, at the age of 47, was posted to British Honduras, where he was Governor from 2 November 1934 until 24 February 1939.
 In 1940 he was seconded to the Colonial Office on special duties, with the rank of Assistant Under-Secretary.

 Burns was appointed Governor of the Gold Coast in 1941.
 In 1942 he served for five months as Acting Governor of Nigeria.
 He then returned to the Gold Coast, where in 1942 he persuaded the Colonial Office to admit Africans onto the Executive Council of the colony.
 In 1946 he inspired a new constitution under which the Legislative Council came to consist of six ex officio members, six nominated members and eighteen elected members.
 As a result there was an African majority on the Council.

 In 1943 a ritual murder took place in Kyebi.
-A jury consisting of six Gold Coast natives and one European convicted eight men of murder, but the accused had a well-funded defence, led by a lawyer who was a nationalist politician and a relative of some of the accused.
-The defence launched appeals to the UK and attempted to portray the trial as a case of white oppression.
+A jury consisting of six Gold Coast natives and one European convicted eight men of murder, but the accused had a well-funded defence, led by J. B. Danquah, a lawyer who was a nationalist politician and a relative of some of the accused.
+The defence launched appeals to the UK and attempted to portray the trial as a case of "white oppression".
 He received a degree of support from some politicians in the UK and the case dragged on for years.
 Burns resigned as Governor shortly after the Judicial Committee of the Privy Council rejected the final appeal in the case.

 From 1947 until his retirement in 1956 Burns served as Permanent Representative of the UK on the United Nations Trusteeship Council.
 In 1959, at the age of 72, he headed a Commission of Enquiry into the Natural Resources and Population Trends of the Colony of Fiji.
 In 1966 Burns used his contacts to ensure a safe exit for his niece Dr Marca Burns from Ghana during a coup.

 Burns died at Westminster Hospital in London.